jmichel7/PermGroups.jl/README.md

 This package implements permutations and some functions of them.
-It depends only  on  the  package  `Combinat` (which itself depends on `Primes`).
+It depends only  on  the  package  `Combinat`.

 This  package  follows  the  design  of  permutations  in the GAP language. `Perm`s  are permutations  of the  set `1:n`,  represented internally  as a vector  of `n`  integers holding  the images  of `1:n`.
 The integer `n` is called  the degree  of the  permutation.
 In  this package,  as in  GAP (and contrary  to the philosophy of Magma or the package `Permutations.jl`), two permutations of different  degrees  can  be  multiplied (the result has the larger  degree).
 Two permutations  are equal if  and only if  they move the same points in the same way, so two permutations of different degree can be equal; the degree is thus an implementation detail so usually it should not be used.
 One should rather use the function `last_moved`.